samuel499/Technical-Writing-Guide/beginner-guide-github-pages.md

 ![ChatGPT Image Apr 17, 2025, 01_51_36 AM](https://github.com/user-attachments/assets/49392fac-8a4b-405d-b31e-3b4dc9ddfe49)
 <em style="color: #4f4f4f;">An illustrated view of a typical GitHub dashboard—your starting point to building a free website.</em>

+## WHAT IS GITHUB PAGES?

+GitHub Pages is a tool that lets you create a website directly from files you’ve stored in GitHub.
+You don’t need to pay for hosting, and there’s no need for a complicated setup.

+It’s basically a simple way to put your projects online.
+If you have a GitHub account and know how to upload files, you can use GitHub Pages to make those files live on the web.
+This is great for things like portfolios, personal sites, or any other simple project you want to share with others.

+We’re going to use GitHub Pages in this guide to take the files you create and turn them into an actual website that anyone can visit.